5498.0.55.001 - Information Paper: International Trade - Ensuring Data Quality, 2008

 HOW TO REQUEST A DATA INVESTIGATION

-Requests for investigations should be made by completing and submitting the attached form.
-The completed form, with the initial payment of $360.00, should be sent to:
+Requests for investigations should be made by completing and submitting the form contained in the PDF.
+The completed form should be sent to:

 Balance of Payments and International Trade Section